 - Bruising in the wound.
 Internal bruising (inside your tummy) may occur.
 A blood transfusion is sometimes needed to replace blood lost during the operation.
-Occasionally, there may be internal bleeding after the operation, making a second operation necessary. - Infection in the wound or internal infection may occur needing treatment with antibiotics.
+Very occasionally, there may be internal bleeding after the operation, making a second operation necessary. - Infection in the wound or internal infection may occur needing treatment with antibiotics.
 Occasionally, a second operation may be necessary. - Blood clots in the leg or pelvis (deep vein thrombosis or DVT).
 This can lead to a clot in the lungs (pulmonary embolism or PE).
 Moving around as soon as possible after your operation can help to prevent this.
 We will give you special surgical stockings (known as 'TEDS') to wear whilst you are in hospital and injections to thin the blood.
-You may continue to have blood thinning
+The physiotherapist may visit you and show you some leg exercises to help prevent blood clots.